 ECTs will be formally assessed in the final term of the first year of their induction and again in the final term of the second year of their induction.
-The exact dates of these assessments will be agreed between the executive headteacher, induction tutor and the ECT in advance.
-Formal assessments will be carried out by the induction tutor or the executive headteacher only.
+The exact dates of these assessments will be agreed between the headteacher and the ECT in advance.
+Formal assessments will be carried out by the induction tutor or the headteacher only.